Ouassim-Hamdani/Interface-Hand-Digit-Recognizer/report/report.md

 ## 10. Conclusion

 This project successfully demonstrated the effectiveness of transfer learning and model ensembling for handwritten digit recognition.
-By fine-tuning pre-trained VGG19 and ResNet50 models and combining their predictions, a high accuracy of ``99.0%`` was achieved on the MNIST dataset.
+By fine-tuning pre-trained VGG19 and ResNet50 models alongside training a full CNN model, and combining their predictions, a high accuracy of ``99.20%`` was achieved on the MNIST dataset.

 **Potential improvements (Why not?):**

 * **Hyperparameter tuning:** Explore different hyperparameter settings (e.g., learning rate, number of layers added, batch size) to potentially improve performance.
 * **Different architectures:** Experiment with other pre-trained models or custom CNN architectures.
 * **More data augmentation:**  Apply more aggressive data augmentation techniques or use a larger dataset.
+* **Adding a 'Not A Number' Class** : Since the only output the model can give is number, it will classify anything to a number, adding this class and retraining model on it, will let model be able to detect when non numbers are inserted.